YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 Contexts connect to one another sequentially to define the lifecycle of particles.
 After a graph creates new particles, the **Initialize** Context can connect to an **Update Particle** Context to simulate each particle.
 Also, the **Initialize** Context can instead connect directly to an **Output Particle** Context to render the particles without simulating any behavior.

+Contexts are the parts of a System that define a stage of processing.
+Contexts connect together to define a system.

 ![](./img/system_context.png)

+The four most common Contexts in a Visual Effect Graph are:

+-   **Spawn**.
+If active, Unity calls this every Frame, and computes the amount of particles to spawn.
+-   **Initialize**.
+Unity calls this at the “birth” of every particle, This defines the initial state of the particle.
+-   **Update**.
+Unity calls this every frame for all particles, and uses this to perform simulations, for example Forces and Collisions.
+-   **Output**.
+Unity calls this every frame for every particle.
+This determines the shape of a particle, and performs pre-render transformations.

+> **Note:** Some Contexts, for example the Output Mesh, do not connect to any other Contexts as they do not relate to other systems.

 #### Creating and connecting Contexts